 There are many reasons why people come for therapy.
 Depression, anxiety, bereavement, trauma, abuse, relationship problems, identity, anger issues - these can all cause unbearable difficulties, pain and misery in our lives.
 I have worked with people with all of these issues and more, and I have come to believe that regardless of their reasons for seeking counselling, each person brings with them their own unique set of qualities that can help or hinder them in their attempts to navigate through the difficult periods in their lives.
-You are not a set of symptoms or a type of problem; we are all just people trying to work out how to live our lives as best we can in the circumstances that are presented to us.
+In my opinion, you are not a set of symptoms, a diagnosis or a type of problem.
+We are all just people trying to work out how to live our lives as best we can in the circumstances that are presented to us.
 My role is to help you find your own way.

 Frequency of Sessions